GuptPrana/RTI_GT/README.md

 - run `utils/vis_pcd.py.py` to select the Corner Keypoints from any reference Frame.
 - Ensure that the order of camera positions in `main.py` match `realsense_data/camera_{view}`.
 - run ` main.py ` to generate Ground Truth `(images/gt)` and Uncertainty Masks `(images/cmask)` after data collection.

-### Environment
+### Misc

-- Create a virtual environment and activate it before running any scripts.
-- Install all dependencies in `requirements_PT.txt` for Person-Tracking.
-- Install all dependencies in `requirements_GT.txt` for Depth-based Ground Truth.
-- Below is an example using Python's built-in venv:
+Example for environment using Python's built-in venv:
   ```bash
   # Create the virtual environment:
   python -m venv environment_name